Magnetic field spreading from stellar and galactic dynamos into the exterior: Results

 \subsection{Exponential growth phase}

-Let us first look at the spreading of a dynamo-generated magnetic field.
-We adopt an $\alpha$ effect in $r_\mathrm{in}\leq r\leq R$ with $C_\alpha=25$, and a 10 or 50-fold increased value of $\etaT$ in the exterior; see \Tab{TSummary}, where we present a summary of the runs discussed in this paper.
+Let us first look at the initial spreading of a dynamo-generated magnetic field into the region $r>R$.
+We adopt an $\alpha$-effect in the range $r_\mathrm{in}\leq r\leq R$ with $C_\alpha=25$, and assume a 10- or 50-fold increase of $\etaT$ in the exterior; see \Tab{TSummary} for a summary of the runs discussed in this paper.
+The three runs of \cite{Ghosh+25} are included in \Tab{TSummary} as Runs~A--C.